pagkly/Zed/Investopedia3/How Market Penetration is Used by Companies to Gain Market Share.md

 To calculate market penetration, the current sales volume for the product or service is divided by the total sales volume of all similar products, including those sold by competitors.
 The result is multiplied by 100 to move the decimal and create a percentage.

 If a company has a high market penetration for their the products, they're considered a market leader in that industry.
-Market leaders have a marketing advantage because they can reach more potential customers due to their [well-established products and brand](https://www.investopedia.com/articles/professionaleducation/11/how-companies-create-brands.asp).
-For example, a market leader and manufacturer of cereal will have far more shelf space and better positioning than competitor [brands](https://www.investopedia.com/articles/investing/072115/why-these-are-most-valuable-brands-2015.asp) because their products are so popular.
+Market leaders have a marketing advantage because they can reach more potential customers due to their [[well-established products and brand]](https://www.investopedia.com/articles/professionaleducation/11/how-companies-create-brands.asp).
+For example, a market leader and manufacturer of cereal will have far more shelf space and better positioning than competitor [[brands]](https://www.investopedia.com/articles/investing/072115/why-these-are-most-valuable-brands-2015.asp) because their products are so popular.

 Also, market leaders can negotiate better terms with their suppliers because of their significant sales volume.
 As a result, market leaders can often produce a product cheaper than their competitors, given the scale of their operation.